 The exhibition, went on show at the Barnard Castle treasure house as part of the Vamos!
 Festival 2012, six weeks of vibrant and varied celebration of Spanish and Portuguese speaking cultures. www.vamosfestival.com

-The 36 images take the viewer through the most important political events occurring in Mexico in the first half of the 20th Century, chronicled against the unconventional and tempestuous relationship existing between Kahlo and Rivera during their 25 year relationship.
+The 36 images took the viewer through the most important political events occurring in Mexico in the first half of the 20th Century, chronicled against the unconventional and tempestuous relationship existing between Kahlo and Rivera during their 25 year relationship.

 The title translates as Complicity and without doubt the Mexican Revolution was the first major ideological connection shared by this extraordinary couple.
 Kahlo, who was officially born in 1907, would later give her birth year as 1910 as a way of identifying herself with the start of the revolutionary movement.
 But although early revolutionary events did not radically intrude on the couple’s personal lives, they would nevertheless exert a powerful influence on them in later years.

-The images focus on the couple living and working during this period: their political activism, their relationship with the exiled Trotsky – who became Kahlo’s lover and with whose assassination Rivera was deemed complicit, their family life and their work as artists.
+The images focused on the couple living and working during this period: their political activism, their relationship with the exiled Trotsky – who became Kahlo’s lover and with whose assassination Rivera was deemed complicit, their family life and their work as artists.

-The photographs bear witness to Kahlo and Rivera’s lives throughout their various causes, journaling their political adventures and fights for workers’ rights, and their defence of national values and Mexican culture in a country split by the most diverse factions.
+The photographs beared witness to Kahlo and Rivera’s lives throughout their various causes, journaling their political adventures and fights for workers’ rights, and their defence of national values and Mexican culture in a country split by the most diverse factions.